How To Screen In A Porch or Deck

 Having a screen around a porch or deck area is a great way to protect yourself and your friends and family from bugs while enjoying the outdoors.
 It’s also a way to enjoy the summer breeze and sunshine without the glare of direct sunlight.
+You can screen a porch or deck made of wood or composite decking.

 Screening A Porch with An Existing Roof